D-Atul/azure-stream-data-product/README.md

 ## What This Is

-A end-to-end streaming data product that does exactly three things well:
+An end-to-end streaming data product that does exactly three things well:

 - Ingests transaction events from Azure Event Hubs continuously
 - Enforces a data contract on every event before it touches any metric